A Latin Apprenticeship Program

 Led by Michael "Buck" Holler, the Tirocinium is a three-year program that teaches apprentices the Latin language to build fluency in reading and comprehension of the Latin authors and to build confidence for teaching in the classroom or at home.
 Each year apprentices meet on site in NC for a week long retreat in July and in February.
 The rest of the program is fulfilled from home through weekly webinars that read the assigned chapters, discuss grammar, vocabulary, and comprehension, and practice new material through various exercises.

-Tirocinium will launch at the in-person, summer retreat held in Charlotte, NC from July 22 - 27, 2019.
-The conversations will continue over a weekly webinar held on Wednesdays from 4-5pm EST. To gather back together, a winter retreat will be held in Charlotte, NC from Febrary 24 - 28, 2020.
+Tirocinium will launch at the in-person, summer retreat held in Charlotte, NC from August 3-8, 2020.
+The conversations will continue over a weekly webinar held on Thursdays from 7-8pm EST for second years and Mondays from 7-8pm for first years.
+To gather back together, a winter retreat will be veld in Charlotte, NC from Febrary 22 - 26, 2021.

 Program during the retreats